windBlaze/Aegis/README.md

   2. Click on the switch to activate the protection for that Wi-Fi AP (be sure that its MAC address checks out first!).
   3. To have Aegis automatically turn on when you are connected to that AP, click on the “Auto” checkbox.

+## More information

+Our blogpost about Aegis: https://securemonkeys.wordpress.com/aegis/